dora-metrics/pelorus/docs/philosophy/outcomes/SoftwareDeliveryPerformance.md

 The following exporters are require to calculate _Change Failure Rate_:

-* The [failure exporter](https://github.com/konveyor/pelorus/blob/master/exporters/failure) provides the `failure_creation_timestamp` metrics, which attempt to capture the beginning of individual failure or degredation events in customer-facing systems.
+* The [failure exporter](https://github.com/konveyor/pelorus/blob/master/exporters/failure) provides the `failure_creation_timestamp` metrics, which attempt to capture the beginning of individual failure or degradation events in customer-facing systems.
 This data is typically collected from a ticketing system, though automated approaches of failure detection and tracking could be added in the future.
 * The [deploy time exporter](https://github.com/konveyor/pelorus/blob/master/exporters/deploytime) provides the `deploy_time` metric, which is a timestamp that a production deployment was rolled out.

 The exporters are only responsible for gathering data about individual events.
 Before the dashboard consumes them, we perform some aggregation calculations in a set of [PrometheusRules](https://github.com/konveyor/pelorus/blob/master/charts/deploy/templates/prometheus-rules.yaml).
 This converts individual `failure_creation_timestamp` and `deploy_time` data points into the following metric: